Updated September 2025

 It wasn’t a very big part, mind you (just a throttle cable and part of its housing).
 Still, for an otherwise normal Canadian evening, my dinner selection might strike you as somewhat odd.
 Good instincts.
 It’s true, I didn’t actually eat the cable and its housing.

-The real story is, I went to a restaurant and splurged a bit on dinner—the cost of which completely blew my budget’s ‘Dining Out’ category.
-I leaned on Rule Three and decided to roll with the punches.
-(In other words, I’d move money from a different category of my budget to pay for the meal.)
+The real story is, I went to a restaurant and splurged a bit on dinner—the cost of which completely blew my ‘Dining Out’ category.
+I decided to roll with the punches and move money from a different category of my budget to pay for the meal.

-The next morning, as I reviewed my budget to cover the overspending, I realized the true impact of my night out: my ‘Next Bike’ category had taken a hit for a meal that was, all in all, not that memorable (with the exception of this budgeting lesson, of course).
-Facing my money in the light of day, through the brutally honest lense of my YNAB budget, led me to a question that changed my life:
+The next morning, as I reviewed my budget to cover the overspending, I realized the true impact of my night out: my ‘Next Bike’ category (which had been a long-term goal of mine for a while) had taken a hit for a meal that was, all in all, not that memorable (with the exception of this budgeting lesson, of course).
+Facing my money in the light of day, through the brutally honest lens of my YNAB budget, I realized I wasn't making intentional choices about how to save money and spend it.
+This led me to a question that changed my life:

 If I’d known I was eating my bike last night, would I still have ordered the garlic and balsamic mussels as a first course?

 Now, I’m not so much interested in the food pairing here.
 I’m sure we can agree that one simply wouldn’t pair a garlic shellfish appetizer with something greasy, like a throttle cable entree.
-No, what interests me is priorities.
+No, what interests me are financial priorities and how I can save money for those things.

-That’s when I drew a line in the sand.
+That’s when I knew I needed a way to prioritize my financial goals, so I drew a line in the sand.
 From then on, I decided, I would always find the money, first.

 It’s not just a catchy phrase—I live by these four words.

-See, if I find the money before I spend, then I’m aware of exactly what I’m giving up to get the thing I want right now.
+See, if I find the money before I spend it, then I’m aware of exactly what I’m giving up to get the thing I want right now—and whether or not that thing aligns with my financial priorities.
 In other words, I’m aware of the sacrifice (delayed enjoyment of my new bike), before I shell out the money on mussels.
 Pun intended.

-Using “Find the money, first.” as my guide, I’d very likely move that cash right on over to the ‘Dining Out’ category of my budget.
+Using “Find the money, first.” as my guide, I’d very likely move that cash right on over to the ‘Dining Out’ category of my savings plan.
 (Great!
-And, while I’m re-prioritizing my funds, I’m more mindful of how much I want to spend on the unplanned dinner—maybe I’ll cap my night’s expenses at $100, instead of going all out.)
+And, while I’m re-prioritizing my funds, I’m more mindful of how much I want to spend on the unplanned dinner—maybe I’ll cap my night’s expenses at $100, instead of going all out, so I can still save money for my bike.)

 On the other hand, do I really want to spend my bike money on a casual, unplanned Friday night?
-I can tell you with complete confidence that take-out food, or an impulse buy on Amazon, will not send my spirits soaring like the purr of a new bike.
+I can tell you with complete confidence that day-to-day impulses, like take-out food or a new streaming subscription, will not send my spirits soaring like the purr of a new bike.

 What’s Your Bike Fund?